Skip to content

 12. Climate risks assessment available?

 [Externally verified] The company has published a climate risk assessment and suggests adaptation measures.
-Information is externally verified via a consultancy.
+Information is externally verified via consultancy Marsh McLennan.

 • Landbank, maps and traceability Landbank, maps and traceability